 The Port has pledged future net revenues to repay the Revenue Bonds.
-As of June 30, 2020, the total principal and interest remaining to be paid on the bonds is \$64,976,000.
+As of June 30, 2021, the total principal and interest remaining to be paid on the bonds is \$61,701,000.
+The principal and interest payments made in fiscal year 2021 were \$3,275,000 and a net revenue deficit (total net operating losses calculated in accordance with the bond Indenture) was \$9,227,000.
 The principal and interest payments made in fiscal year 2020 were \$4,173,000 and pledged revenues (total net revenues calculated in accordance with the bond Indenture) were \$14,532,000.
-The principal and interest payments made in fiscal year 2019 were \$4,176,000 and pledged revenues (total net revenues calculated in accordance with the bond Indenture) were \$14,532,000.
-The principal and interest payments made in fiscal year 2019 were \$4,176,000 and pledged revenues (total net revenues calculated in accordance with the bond Indenture) were \$38,913,000.

 While revenue bonds are outstanding, the Port may not create liens on its property essential to its operations or dispose of any property essential to maintaining operating activity at a level necessary for it to meet its covenants, including its covenant to maintain net revenue coverage.
 The Port also is required to maintain specified insurance or qualified self-insurance.
 The Port is not required to carry earthquake insurance.
 Covenants of the Indenture include that the Port will manage its business operations, establish and maintain rentals, fees and charges for the use of Port property and for services provided by the Port so that the net revenue, as defined in the Indenture, in each fiscal year will be at least equal to 130% of aggregate annual debt service for such fiscal year.
-At June 30, 2020, the Port was in compliance with such bond covenants.
+At June 30, 2021, the Port was in compliance with all such covenants except the debt service coverage covenant.
+Due to the COVID-19 pandemic, and as forecasted in a voluntary disclosure issued on August 6, 2020, the Port's revenues declined below the levels required by the covenant.
+Despite the revenue losses, the Port expects to pay all required debt service on time and in full.